 I have surmised that modern technology and the internet has a part to play.
 After all, at university I didn’t have a internet connected device in my pocket.
 I had to walk over to the the computer lab.
 (We were so jealous of the computer science “nerds” who had connections in their residence rooms.)
 In the last few months I have come across a few articles where this was mentioned in passing.
 Today, purely by chance I happened to see an interview with William Powers at the recent Melbourne Writer’s festival.
 And he just made sense.
 He has authored “Hamlet’s Blackberry” in which he describes the role of technology and how it has changed us.
 And one item he did mention, was this new inability to maintain a sufficient attention span.

-As further food for thought he showed this advertismenet from a major Thai telecommunications company.
+As further food for thought he showed this advertisement from a major Thai telecommunications company.
 It speaks for itself.

 My ageing macbook didn’t quite like the upgrade to Lion.
-Addittionally, the fact that rosetta is no longer supported is rather crucial when you have a soecific piece of hardware that uses custom PowerPc software to run.
-Yes it may be old but, in my case that would require replacement of a specific niche bit of hardware, not a no cheap alternative.
+Addittionally, the fact that rosetta is no longer supported is rather crucial when you have a specific piece of hardware that uses custom PowerPc software to run.
+Yes it may be old but, in my case, that would require replacement of a specific niche bit of hardware.

 As long as you have a Snow leopard boot DVD and a time machine backup of your mac pre Lion installation, its actually quite easy.